aptise/peter_sslers/README.md

 You can interact with this project via a commandline interface in several ways.

-* run a webserver instance and query JSON urls
+* run a webserver instance and query JSON urls or use a browser like lynx
 * run explicit routes via `prequest`. this allows you to do admin tasks without spinnig up a server